-NIHR Ox Health BRC logo
+NIHR Oxford Health BRC

 The National Institute for Health Research (NIHR) Oxford Health Biomedical Research Centre (BRC) is a nationally and internationally important hub for translational mental health and dementia research.
 The BRC aim is to improve the lives of patients through discovery science, the development of personalised new treatments and innovative research, which helps to solve the complex problems of mental health disorders and dementia.